 - Wyoming: Quaker ownership or sales are prohibited with no exceptions.

-Macaws are an exotic variety of parrots that are prized for their vibrant colors.
-These birds are also among the largest breed of parrot that exists.
-The hyacinth macaw reaches up to 40 inches in height.
+Macaws are an exotic species of parrots prized for their vibrant colors.
+They’re also among the largest species of parrots, with the hyacinth macaw reaching up to 40 inches.

 - The bird must be purchased from a breeder residing in the same state.